MasterFacilityList/mfl_admin_docs/docs/05_regulator.rst

 Listing Facilities
 +++++++++++++++++++++++++++++

-A regulatory user is only allowed to see facilities under his/her regulatory body.
+A regulatory user is only allowed to see facilities under thier regulatory body.
 E.g a regulatory user belonging to Kenya Medical Practitioners and Dentists Board (KMPDB) will only see facilities regulated by by KMPDB.